icopy-site/awesome/docs/awesome/awesome-swift.md

 * [NextGrowingTextView](https://github.com/muukii/NextGrowingTextView) - The next in the generations of 'growing textviews' optimized for iOS 7 and above.
 * [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView) - Collection of nice loading animations.
 * [OverlayContainer](https://github.com/applidium/OverlayContainer) - OverlayContainer makes it easier to develop overlay based interfaces, such as the one presented in the Apple Maps or Stocks apps.
+* [Popovers](https://github.com/aheze/Popovers) - A library to present popovers.
+Simple, modern, and highly customizable.
+Not boring!
 * [PPAssetsActionController](https://github.com/pavelpantus/PPAssetsActionController) - Highly customizable Action Sheet Controller with assets preview.
 * [Preferences](https://github.com/sindresorhus/Preferences) - Add a preferences window to your macOS app in minutes.
 * [ProgressIndicatorView](https://github.com/exyte/ProgressIndicatorView) - A progress indicator view library written in SwiftUI.